 The term “African Americans” is also assigned to just over 300 surveys in HABS, and for a wide variety of reasons.
 There are homes of African Americans from all walks of life, such as the Philadelphia row house of jazz legend John Coltrane and the Massachusetts residence of 19th century abolitionist and activist William C. Nell, both seen below:

 There are buildings designed by African American architects, such as the 1918 Villa Lewaro in Westchester County, NY.
-The architect, Vertner Woodson Tandy, was New York’s first licensed black architect, and his client was none other than Madame C. J. Walker, a successful African American businesswoman in the cosmetics industry.
+The architect, Vertner Woodson Tandy, was New York’s first licensed black architect, and his client was none other than Madam C. J. Walker, a successful African American businesswoman in the cosmetics industry.

 Still other structures stood witness to significant moments, such as Roosevelt Stadium in New Jersey, where Jackie Robinson broke the baseball color barrier by playing in a 1946 minor league game.

 HABS also includes homes which were built in African American settlements after the U.S. Civil War, institutions of higher learning and churches that anchored communities.
 There are plantations where enslaved African Americans worked and the residences of pioneering men like Blanche K. Bruce, born a slave and later elected to the U.S. Senate in 1874.
 Seeing the halls these figures of the past walked and the places they lived offers a new perspective on history.

 - Explore all of the Historic American Buildings Surveys (HABS) which relate to the subject of African Americans.